Flip chip: Disadvantages

 The lack of a carrier means they are not suitable for easy replacement, or unaided manual installation.
 They also require very flat mounting surfaces, which is not always easy to arrange, or sometimes difficult to maintain as the boards heat and cool.
 This limits the maximum device size.

 Also, the short connections are very stiff, so the thermal expansion of the chip must be matched to the supporting board or the connections can crack.
 The underfill material acts as an intermediate between the difference in CTE of the chip and board.

 History

 The process was originally introduced commercially by IBM in the 1960s for individual transistors and diodes packaged for use in their mainframe systems.

-Ceramic subtrates for flip-chip BGA were replaced with organic substrates to reduce costs and use existing PCB manufacturing techniques to produce more packages at a time by using larger PCB panels during manufacturing.
+Ceramic substrates for flip-chip BGA were replaced with organic substrates to reduce costs and use existing PCB manufacturing techniques to produce more packages at a time by using larger PCB panels during manufacturing.
 Ajinomoto Build up Film (ABF) was developed in 1999 and has become a material widely used in flip-chip packages, used for manufacturing flip-chip substrates in a semi-additive process, first pioneered by Intel.
 Build up film helped transition the industry away from ceramic substrates, and this film is now essential in the production of organic flip-chip package substrates.